In the late 1970s and early 1980s I was sexually exploited,

 a suburb of St. Louis.

-Abuse that was witnessed, at least in part, by then Father and
+rectory and was witnessed, at least in part, and ignored by a man who was then

 Then, in 2002, when I went to the Archdiocese of St. Louis for

-help, and by then auxilliary Bishop Dolan called me back, that's when
+help and he called me back, that's when

 For UTTM updates, or to contact me, I tweet